This article will help you:

 - Next, choose the destination you’d like to sync to.
 If the desired destination does not appear, click + Add or Manage Destinations and set up the desired destination there.
 Then click Next.

-- Choose whether this will be a one-time sync, a recurring sync, or a real-time sync.
+- Choose whether this will be a on-demand sync, a recurring sync, or a real-time sync.
 Recurring syncs take place on an hourly or daily schedule, while real-time syncs update each minute.

 Depending on your choice in step 4, you may also need to specify a customer account or API target to sync to.